 “He will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.”
 Isaiah 9:6

 It’s not uncommon to see some familiar heroes come back to the silver screen.
 Sylvester Stallone was back in action as Rambo, reprising his role from over 20 years ago.
-And Harrison Ford dusted off his fedora and leather jacket, and reintroduced Indiana Jones to a new generation of fans.
+And Harrison Ford dusted off his flying skills and reintroduced Han Solo and Star wars to a new generation of fans.
 There’s something about our longing for a powerful figure to solve the problems of the world and to restore justice and harmony to mankind in a way that captures our hearts and imaginations.
 Of course, getting the job done takes them about two hours on the silver screen, but in real life it’s a different deal.

 Thankfully, in real life there is a “real hero.”
 Not the “two-hour” kind, but the kind of hero that ultimately gets the job done in a way that settles the issue of life finally and forever.
 I’m sure you’ve guessed it: I’m talking about Jesus.
 In fact, according to the prophet Isaiah, He has several names, all of which describe His capacity to finish the task and to satisfy the longing of our souls for life as it ought to be.

 Among these compelling names, Isaiah includes the name, “Mighty God.”
 Jesus is the ultimate of heroes, infinitely strong and eternally mighty.
 But that extends far beyond bulging biceps and quick-trigger fingers.
 In fact, in the original language this name meant something far more specific.
 It’s the name El-Gibhor, the warrior God, the hero who will always prevail.